Let’s paint two seemingly harmless scenarios for you. A customer comes into your business and attempts to pay for a purchase with an EMV chip card.

 - Partner with an EMV-certified provider: Look for a provider that is EMV Level 3 certified (the highest level) to ensure that you’re not paying simply for a credit card reader with an extra slot.
 If the equipment isn’t certified, you’re left with the same outdated technology you started with.

-It might seem like a lot of work (and expensive) to make equipment upgrades, but when the alternative is an increased rate of chargebacks, fraud and potential merchant account termination, it’s clearly worth the investment to upgrade to technology that will protect your business.
+It might seem like a lot of work (and expensive) to make equipment upgrades, but when the alternative is an increased rate of chargebacks, fraud and potential merchant account termination due to EMV fallback, it’s clearly worth the investment to upgrade to technology that will protect your business.

 Has your business accepted EMV fallbacks?
 Are you in the market for new EMV-ready terminals?
 Let us know how your search is going in the comments section below!